-Coast Guard Cardinal Points for 2012 Race to Mackinac
+Coast Guard "Cardinal Points" for 2013 Race to Mackinac

-The Ninth Coast Guard District wishes you a warm welcome to the 2012 Race to Mackinac.
+The Ninth Coast Guard District wishes you a warm welcome to the 2013 Race to Mackinac.
 We hope you have a safe and enjoyable voyage.
-The Mac Committee has provided you with excellent materials on how to be best prepared and we'd like to supplement that with some Coast Guard basics.
+The Race Committee has provided you with excellent materials on how to be best prepared and we'd like to supplement that with some Coast Guard basics.

-In an emergency.
+IN AN EMERGENCY.
 If an emergency occurs during the race, such as a person overboard, medical problem, taking on water, or disabling damage from storm, and assistance from the Coast Guard is required, we recommend you contact us via VHF-FM channel 16.
-You do not need to know what the closest Coast Guard station is - we will determine that - simply call 'Mayday, mayday, mayday, Coast Guard, this is [vessel name] on channel 16, over.'
-During your initial contact, we ask that you provide the following information: location (GPS coordinates and/or geographic reference), nature of distress, number of persons on board and description of your vessel.
-If you have an EPIRB or PLB (preferred over SPOT devices) on board, activate that as well.
+You do not need to know what the closest Coast Guard station is -- we will determine that -- simply call "Mayday, mayday, mayday, Coast Guard, this is [vessel name] on channel 16, over."
+During your initial contact, we ask that you provide the following information:

+- Location (GPS coordinates and/or geographic reference),

+- Nature of distress,

+- Number of persons on board and

+- Description of your vessel.